alebmorais/medical_automation/README.md

 ## Security Hardening Overview

-To keep the deployment resilient, follow these five guardrails:
+To keep the deployment resilient, follow these six guardrails:

 1. **Isolate the services.** Run them under a dedicated Unix account with no shell access and ownership restricted to the project directory and database files.
 2. **Pin & patch dependencies.** Python requirements are now version-pinned.
 Schedule a recurring (e.g., monthly) reminder to review `pip list --outdated` and update the pinned versions after testing.
 3. **Add telemetry.** Both services write structured logs to `logs/medical_automation.log` by default (override via `MEDICAL_AUTOMATION_LOG_DIR`).
 Review this log for crashes or suspicious traffic.
+4. **Terminate HTTPS at the edge.** Place the HTTP services behind an HTTPS reverse proxy (e.g., Nginx, Caddy, or Traefik) and redirect all plain HTTP traffic to HTTPS.
+This prevents credentials and medical content from traversing the network in cleartext.
-4. **Threat-model the simplest abuse.** The snippet management API now requires an explicit opt-in (`SNIPPET_ADMIN_ENABLED=1`) and a strong `SNIPPET_ADMIN_TOKEN` header to prevent drive-by edits.
+5. **Threat-model the simplest abuse.** The snippet management API now requires an explicit opt-in (`SNIPPET_ADMIN_ENABLED=1`) and a strong `SNIPPET_ADMIN_TOKEN` header to prevent drive-by edits.
-5. **Minimize scope.** Keep only the endpoints you need.
+6. **Minimize scope.** Keep only the endpoints you need.
 Leave the snippet admin API disabled unless you are actively managing snippets, and keep the Flask development server bound to `127.0.0.1` when reverse-proxying.

 ## Dependency Management